 Finally, the fire department, ambulance, and police show up.
 They are getting to your car and checking to see if you are okay.
 They have to use tools to remove you from your vehicle.
 For sure your car is totaled.
 They get you out of the vehicle.
 You realize you can’t move your right leg.
 The doctors at the hospital tell you that you will not be able to walk on your leg for the next 6 months.
 You will have to have surgery and will need time to recover as well as physical therapy.
 As someone who works on the line for a manufacturing company, it is impossible to do your job with standing.
 So what happens next?
 Who do you call?
 What do you do?
 How do you remedy this situation that had nothing to do with you?

 What To Do

 When multiple cars are involved in one accident the police report and witnesses help to determine who is at fault.
 Depending on the situation courts may find multiple cars responsible for a certain percentage.
-Our Los Angeles Car Accident Attorney at Compass Law Group, PC will make sure that you are being treated fairly and that there is an accurate story being told.
+Our Los Angeles Car Accident Attorney at Compass Law Group, LLP will make sure that you are being treated fairly and that there is an accurate story being told.
 Police reports do not tell the whole truth.
 With us by your side, we will make sure that you get fairly compensated for the injuries you endured.